Capitalstance/capitalstance.github.io/_posts/2014-3-3-Hello-World.md

 ---
 ## First post online set to see the capability.

-Just checking out the text font of this
+Just checking out the text font of this one will